 Good attendance reflects dependability and productivity, both good work habits, which should be rewarded.
 Perfect attendance will be rewarded throughout the semester and recognized at the end of the year.

-Students who are absent for reasons beyond their control for an extended period as a result of hospitalization, car wreck, etc. may request an extenuating circumstances conference with the Assistant Superintendent for consideration to extenuate the days absent.
+Students who are absent for reasons beyond their control for an extended period as a result of hospitalization, car wreck, etc. may request an extenuating circumstances conference with a counselor for consideration to extenuate the days absent.
+Extenuating circumstances must be approved by an administrator.

 Students are expected to make up the work missed while they were absent.
 It is the responsibility of the student to contact the instructor and make arrangements to complete the work missed.
 Students will be given one (1) day to make up work for each day missed.